mosip/mosip-infra/deployment/v3/docs/external services configuration.md

     keycloak-internal-host: keycloak.keycloak
     keycloak-internal-url: http://keycloak.keycloak
   ```
-* Create a secret with the name keycloak in the keycloak namespace with the following data.
-The admin-password is the password of the admin user of the master realm in the keycloak.
+* Create a secret with the name `keycloak` in the `keycloak`namespace with the following data.
 * For example:
   ```
   apiVersion: v1